mpegram3rd/github-actions-react-s3/README.md

-# Basic React App to workout Github Actions
+# Github Actions / Mono Repo PoC

-This project isn't really about the React App so much as it is working out a pattern for publishing a React app to an S3 bucket and making it publicly available using Github Actions.
+This project started life to learn how to use `Github Actions` with a `React` Application and has morphed into a Proof of Concept for ideas about managing a Frontend/Backend apps in a Mono-repo using `Github Actions` for deployment onto AWS infrastructure managed by `CDK`.

 ## Tools needed:
+- `Node`
-- Node
+- `AWS CLI`
-- AWS CLI
+- `CDK`
-- SAM
+- `Java` / `SpringBoot`